Number of deaths due to HIV/AIDS

 Situation and trends

 Two signal developments have caused this decline: first, the increased availability of antiretroviral therapy, as well as care and support to people living with HIV, especially in sub-Saharan Africa; and second, fewer people newly infected with HIV since the peak in 1997.
-The effects of antiretroviral therapy are especially evident in sub-Saharan Africa, where number of people dying from AIDS-related causes in sub-Saharan Africa declined by 32% from 2005 to 2011, although the region still accounted for 70% of all the people dying from AIDS in 2011.
+The effects of antiretroviral therapy are especially evident in sub-Saharan Africa, where number of people dying from AIDS-related causes in sub-Saharan Africa declined by over 50% from 2004 to 2012, although the region still accounted for 73% of all the people dying from AIDS in 2012.